 If you are using a tablet without a built-in GPS, it may be necessary to either tether a GPS or set up a WIFI/Bluetooth GPS transponder to get your electronic maps to show your position.
 Using tablets with built-in GPS is preferable.
-Make sure you have tested and understand your equipment before you set off!
-Flight time can be wasted on the ground dealing with equipment issues.
+Make sure you have tested your equipment and understand how it works (ideally before packing it for the flight).
+Crucial time can be wasted on the ground dealing with equipment issues.
 Pre-flight preparation is crucial to ensure the flight time is used to its full potential.

 One set of fresh AA batteries will last a Garmin GPSMAP78 a whole day.
 It has sufficient storage capacity for 10,000 track points.
 Be aware that smaller, cheaper units may be more power hungry and less generous on track point storage.
+Adjust settings to capture the highest track point resolution as possible.
+There is always time to change batteries during re-fuelling stops.